 SEO Agency Basics: Unbranded/General Keywords Improvement Ideas

-An SEO specialist will provide recommendations for how to improve rankings for these queries.
+An SEO specialist will provide recommendations for improving rankings for these queries.
 They’ll introduce ideas like:

-Your SEO specialist might say your site is suffering because some of your best articles are too far from the homepage, and users would have a hard time finding it.
+Your SEO specialist might say your site is suffering because some of your best articles are too far from the homepage, and users would have difficulty finding them.
 You can better internally link to your content to feature it more prominently.

 And what improvements take more time but help growth in the long term?
-Once they talk with you and other members of your team, such as developers or marketers, they will help your business forge ahead.
+Once they talk with you and other team members, such as developers or marketers, they will help your business forge ahead.

 To wrap up this part, it’s worth mentioning that one of the biggest holdups to improving a website isn’t the SEO experts’ recommendations, but it’s the business-making time to implement their ideas if you’re not ready to commit to making SEO improvements.

-While getting an SEO audit may be helpful, make sure that your entire organization is on board.
-Else, your SEO improvements may be non-existent regardless of whom you hire.
+While getting an SEO audit may be helpful, ensure your entire organization is on board.
+Otherwise, your SEO improvements may be non-existent regardless of whom you hire.

 Benefits of Hiring an SEO Agency